By Margie Zable Fisher

 All proceeds go to a breast cancer charity.
 In addition, throughout the year, her practice sponsors charity walks and youth sports teams.
 As you might expect, her practice is thriving.

 The pandemic forced businesses to change the way they think about marketing.
-By implementing these marketing ideas, your health and wellness business will be able to survive and thrive in the post-COVID-19 new normal.
+By implementing these marketing ideas and tips, your health and wellness business will be able to survive and thrive in the post-COVID-19 new normal.